Qiskit/documentation/docs/api/qiskit/opflow.md

 $$

 <Admonition title="Deprecated since version 0.24.0" type="danger">
   The function `qiskit.opflow.utils.anti_commutator()` is deprecated as of qiskit-terra 0.24.0.
-It will be removed no earlier than 3 months after the release date.
+It will be removed in the Qiskit 1.0 release.
 For code migration guidelines, visit [https://qisk.it/opflow\_migration](https://qisk.it/opflow_migration).
 </Admonition>

 **Parameters**